sharma289/Web-scapping-and-NLP/README.md

 # Web-scapping-and-NLP
-To extract textual data articles from 114 URLs and perform text analysis to compute variables such as positivity, negativity, subjectivity, polarity, fog score, readability, etc.
+To extract textual data articles from 114 URLs and perform text analysis to compute variables such as positivity, negativity, subjectivity, polarity, fog index, syllable per word, average sentence length, word count, readability, etc using NLTK, TextBlob, and BeautifulSoup library

 The program extract only article title and the article text.
 Website header, footer, or anything other than the article text has been removed for the proper analysis.